Sooner or later it happens to all of us – drowsy driving.

-“Drowsiness is similar to alcohol in how it compromises driving ability by reducing alertness and attentiveness, delaying reaction times, and hindering decision-making skills,” said Dr. Nathaniel Watson, president-elect of the American Academy of Sleep Medicine and national spokesman for the National Healthy Sleep Awareness Project, which raises awareness of the dangers of driving while fatigued.
+“Drowsiness is similar to alcohol in how it compromises driving ability by reducing alertness and attentiveness, delaying reaction times and hindering decision-making skills,” said Dr. Nathaniel Watson, president-elect of the American Academy of Sleep Medicine and national spokesman for the National Healthy Sleep Awareness Project, which raises awareness of the dangers of driving while fatigued.
 “Drowsy driving is deadly, but it can be prevented.”

-Know the causes
+Drowsy Driving: Know the Causes

 Understanding what causes drowsy driving can help you prevent it.

-Know the signs
+Know the Signs

-- You keep yawning and rubbing your eyes.
+- Keep yawning and rubbing your eyes

-- You feel irritable or restless.
+- Feel irritable or restless

 Take the pledge with us!
 Download and print your certificate to help stop distracted driving.